JulianC13/Threeds/README.md

 - <1ms for up to 100k entries
 - ~230ms for 1M entries
-- Lookup speed stable due to tree balancing
+- Lookup speed is stable due to tree balancing

 #### 4. Concurrency